-All RCN members should take up the offer of vaccination as soon as they can.
+All RCN members should take up the offer of vaccination.
 Employers across all settings are responsible for ensuring their staff know how and where to access the vaccine.

 The RCN has significant concerns that mandating vaccines will further marginalise those who are currently vaccine hesitant and put further pressure on a hugely depleted workforce by forcing people out of employment.
 Evidence is already emerging of unvaccinated staff being put at risk of redundancy in care settings following recent changes to the legislation.

 Recent surveys have suggested some staff may feel further marginalised if forced to have vaccines.
-See: London School of Hygiene and Tropical Medicine (2021) COVID-19 vaccination beliefs, attitudes, and behaviours among health and social care workers in the UK: a mixed methods study.
+See: COVID-19 vaccination beliefs, attitudes, and behaviours among health and social care workers in the UK: A mixed-methods study.

 Like the wider population, health and care staff are a diverse group and there are both physical and societal barriers for some vaccine uptake.
 This needs to be addressed by all organisations and employers, who need to take a proactive approach, which includes: